 Locally the YOS aims for 80% of young people case managed by the YOS to be in education, employment, or training (EET), at the end of their court order.
 This target has been challenging and over the last 5 years the figure has ranged between 73% and 76%.
+Performance declined during 2016/17 (64.5%) which is a concern.
 The YOS currently employs a specialist education worker and an employment and training specialist seconded from Prospects.
 Internally the priority for the YOS has been to improve the identification and focused support work in relation to young people at risk of becoming not in employment, education, or training (NEET).
 Externally the longer term plan involves engaging with partners and strengthening arrangements around identified vulnerable groups in relation to NEET, (notably offenders, looked after children, and teenage parents).